jtalks-org/jtalks-cicd/README.md

 ### User Guide:
 * `jtalks --help` to get an idea of the parameters
 * `jtalks deploy --build 2600 --environment local --project jcommune` where:
- * 2600 - is the build number, should be taken from (deployment pipeline repo)[http://repo.jtalks.org/content/repositories/deployment-pipeline/deployment-pipeline/] depending on what version of the build you want to deploy
+ * 2600 - is the build number, should be taken from [build job](http://ci.jtalks.org/job/JC-UnitTests/) depending on what version of the build you want to deploy
  * local - env name which means connection details, Tomcat location, etc. For each environment you'll need a folder in `~/.jtalks/environments`.
 You can have several environments that are using e.g. different databases on single machine.
  * jcommune - is a project you want to deploy.
 It can be also - poulpe

 Examples of configuration files that are required for these scripts can be found in [Config Examples](docs/config_examples) dir along with docs.